 [PAR6] Here, we explore the effect of spatial scale on infection prevalence estimates across different sampling methods using data on the black spot disease in littoral fish communities across 14 lakes varying in morphometric attributes and local biotic and abiotic conditions.
-We analyze infection prevalence data at the host-community level (all fish hosts) for scaling-dependencies through three spatial scale levels (regional, local and fine-scale) in order to investigate (i) the effect of random sampling effort on regional prevalence estimation through different sampling methods (ii) the distribution of observed local prevalence estimations and (iii) the importance of ecological predictors on infection prevalence on a fine-scale sampling.
+We analyze infection prevalence data at the host-community level (all fish hosts) for scaling-dependencies through three spatial scale levels (regional, local and fine-scale) in order to investigate (i) the effect of random sampling effort on regional prevalence estimation (random re-sampling accumulation curves) through different sampling methods (ii) the distribution of observed local prevalence estimations and (iii) the importance of ecological predictors on infection prevalence on a fine-scale sampling.
 For regional scale analysis, we generated random prevalence accumulation curves by resampling across all lakes.
 This approach allows us to compare regional-scale prevalence estimates (and associated variance) among different sampling methods along a gradient of increasing sampling effort (or area sampled).
-Akin to interpretations of species-area relationships, the accumulation curves can show evidence for scale-invariance (“flat curve” – infection prevalence does not change with increasing sampled area because it is well mixed across samples) or for spatial patchiness (“non-linear curve” – the number of infected individuals sampled and the number of individual sampled increase at different rates).
+Akin to interpretations of species-area relationships, the accumulation curves can show evidence for scale-invariance (“flat curve” – infection prevalence does not change with increasing sampled area because it is well mixed across samples) or for spatial patchiness (“non-linear curve”, number of infected individuals sampled increase faster or slower than the total number of sampled individuals ).
 For local-scale analysis, we used a frequency distribution of observed infection prevalence in lakes to better understand the infection dynamics in the landscape (Hess et al., 2002; McGeoch & Gaston, 2002).
 The final step was to test a suit of deterministic environmental predictors underlying different scale-dependent processes to understand the observed fine-scale infection prevalence.
 The shapes and strength of the relationships between infection parameters and drivers are a key element to better understand the mechanisms behind infection patterns (Poulin et al., 2011).
 Our goal here was not to make predictions on spatial distribution of the parasitic infection but rather to disentangle how patterns are shaped through a scaling perspective.